How to meet and engage an investor

 • CEOs and founders of current and past investee companies—they are generally easier to reach directly than an investor, they can be an excellent way to get your business a referral to that investor and they may offer some insight into whether the investor would be a good prospect for your business

-• other investors who know and have worked with the target firm
+• Other investors who know and have worked with the target firm

-• other industry sector contacts—analysts, executives at large influential organizations and advisors
+• Other industry sector contacts—analysts, executives at large influential organizations and advisors

-• professional firms—law firms, accounting firms and consulting firms
+• Professional firms—law firms, accounting firms and consulting firms

-• neighbours, friends and family
+• Neighbours, friends and family

 • LinkedIn or other social networking tools—determine if there any indirect links between you and your target investor and request an introduction